Quick CV Dropoff

 Here are the most common job interview mistakes we think candidates often make, and how you can ensure you do not make them in your next interview situation.

 Dressing inappropriately can hugely impact your chances of securing a role.
 Do not treat your job interview as an excuse to play dress up.
 It is crucial that you dress appropriately for the role you are applying for.
-It is important to dress appropriately, no matter what the company.

 Candidates that do not prepare for interview very rarely get the job.
 Employers are looking for you to match your skillsets to their needs, and will also want to know that you have done some research on them in advance.
 Not doing this could land you in a very embarrassing situation, and will most probably result in your application being rejected.

-There is nothing worse than interviewing someone who goes on and talks too much.
 The interviewer does not need to know your life story, so keep your answers to-the-point and focused.
 This is where preparation is key.
 Think about the questions they may ask you and prepare your answers to ensure you do not get side-tracked on the day.
 If you do feel like you are going off on a tangent, quickly round up your answer and await the next question.

-Remember to try not a clam up as well.
 An interview needs to be a conversation, so not talking enough can also be a negative.
 Whether you are suffering from job search burnout or did not get a good night’s sleep, letting your exhaustion show is a big mistake.
 Companies want to hire candidates who are excited about the job they are interviewing for, so giving one-word answers and not engaging in conversations will not give off the best impression.